As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 Voice Search Optimization Strategies

-Here are some strategies you can use to make sure your content is optimized for voice search.
+Here are some techniques you can use to make sure your content is optimized for voice search:

 Target Long-Tail Keywords